microsoft/vscode-docs/docs/languages/rust.md

 ## Quick Fixes

-When the linter finds errors and warnings in your source code, rust-analyzer can often provide suggested Quick Fixes (also called Code Actions), which are available via a lightbulb hover in the editor.
+When the linter finds errors and warnings in your source code, rust-analyzer can often provide suggested Quick Fixes (also called Code Actions), which are available via a light bulb hover in the editor.
 You can quickly open available Quick Fixes via the `kb(editor.action.quickFix)`.

 ![Quick Fixes for greeting unused boolean variable](images/rust/quick-fixes.png)